iamkibeh/devspedia-frontend/README.md

 * Ruby on Rails - developing the backend API
 * PostgreSQL - storing database tables
 * Railway - Hosting the API
-* Netlify - Hosting the Frontend
+* Vercel - Hosting the Frontend

 # MVPs